The latest stable release is the *3.4.0* : How to install it here.

 - applets for all the menus: GnoMenu, MintMenu, Cardapio, and even Lancelot for KDE users

-- applets for most of the bittorrent downloaders: Transmission, Deluge, and - once again KDE users have not been left behind - KTorrent
+- applets for most of the bittorrent downloaders: Transmission, Deluge, and - once again KDE users have not been left behind - KTorrent - a "Quote of the Day" applet

 - a Translator applet